artsgard/sociobank/README.md

 ### The Small Batch Part

 The Batch does two things, first it persists data, by reading a csv-file, into a account table (just reading and writting there is no processor action involved).
 Next, it will perform some transactions, by reading a seccond csv-file, from one existing account to another (the csv files called accounts.scv and transfers.scv you'll find at the root of this project).
+At the next project SocioDbBatch you'll find more about Batches in general and its challenging subject of Batch-Testing.

 ### The Banking REST-service